csprayca/superawesomebase/README.md

 ### Coveralls

-- used for visual inspection of test coverage
+- automated software that is used for visual inspection of test coverage
+- Is your code tested?
+How much of the code?
+Is this a question that you should be asking?
 - backup to codecov (if it is down or fails)
-- reports generated after a successful test suite
+- creates automatically generated visual reports after a successful test suite run
 - get your own badge.
 For example, mine is at `https://coveralls.io/github/csprayca/superawesomeredirector?branch=master`

 ### Codecov

-- used for visual inspection of test coverage
+- automated software that is used for visual inspection of test coverage
+- Is your code tested?
+How much of the code?
+Is this a question that you should be asking?
 - backup to coveralls (if it is down or fails)
-- reports generated after a successful test suite
+- creates automatically generated visual reports after a successful test suite run
 - get your own badge from `/settings/badge`.
 For example, mine is: `https://codecov.io/gh/csprayca/superawesomebase/settings/badge`
+- `CODECOV_TOKEN` is needed for Travis CI to work
+  - `CODECOV_TOKEN` is found at `/settings` url of your project on codecov.io dashboard interface.
+For example, here is the link to mine: `https://codecov.io/gh/csprayca/superawesomebase/settings`

 ### Greenkeeper

-- used to keep project dependencies up to date
+- automated software that is used to keep project dependencies up to date
-- bot that is run whenever a npm dependency is updated
+- this bot that will run whenever a npm dependency is updated.
+It will run your test suites against the updated software.
+This aids in maintaining good software.
 - view dashboard with an individual status per project.
 For example, mine is: `https://account.greenkeeper.io/account/csprayca`

 ## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
+> Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
 For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 ## Tests

-Describe and show how to run the tests with code examples.
+> Describe and show how to run the tests with code examples.

+The test framework of choice is https://jestjs.io/ There are many options out there but I believe that jest is a good choice that is:

+- robust,
+- just works out of the box
+- requires minimal configurations

 ## Contributors